dcdavidcheung/15618_FinalProject/README.md

     - David and Shane: Test for correctness and benchmark MPI and OpenMP versions
 - 11/28-12/2
 	- David and Shane: Write and submit intermediate milestone update
-    - David: Start implementing CUDA version
+    - David: Start load balancing MPI version
     - Shane: Start implementing SIMD version
 - 12/5-12/9
-    - David: Finish implementing CUDA version
+    - David: Finish load balancing MPI version
     - Shane: Finish implementing SIMD version
-    - David and Shane: Test for correctness and benchmark CUDA and SIMD versions
+    - David and Shane: Test for correctness and benchmark and SIMD versions
 - 12/12-12/16
     - David and Shane: Benchmark with more complex scenes
 	- David and Shane: Finalize final writeup and prepare demo

+Final report found in `final_report.pdf`